 Gigliana Melzi is Associate Professor of Applied Psychology, Affiliated Faculty at the Center for Latin American and Caribbean Studies, and of the Latinx Project at New York University.
 She is also the Director of the Culture, Families, and Early Development Lab.

 Dr. Melzi was born and raised in Lima, Peru.
 She came to the United States to pursue her undergraduate degree at Clark University, where she double-majored in Spanish Literature and Psychology.
 She continued her studies in developmental psychology, focusing on language development, at Boston University, where she obtained her PhD.

 Dr. Melzi's work has been published in top developmental psychology and language & linguistics journals, including Child Development, Developmental Psychology, Annual Review of Applied Linguistics, Journal of Child Language, as well as practice-oriented journals, such as Bank Street Occasional Papers.
-Her work has been funded by private foundations, including the Spencer Foundation, the Brady Educational Foundation and the Heising-Simons Foundation, as well as by federal agencies, including National Institute of Health, The U.S. Department of Health and Human Services, Administration for Children and Families, and lately by The National Science Foundation.
+Her work has been funded by private foundations, including the Spencer Foundation, the Brady Educational Foundation and the Heising-Simons Foundation, as well as by federal agencies, including National Institute of Health, The U.S. Department of Health and Human Services, Administration for Children and Families, and The National Science Foundation.